fauzanreskyabdulloh2005-art/fauzanreskyabdulloh2005-art/README.md

 Outside of coding and learning, I really enjoy:
 - Reading and exploring new knowledge
 - Sharing insights with others
 - Solving puzzles and logical challenges
+- watching many wholesome anime especially romance

 ---